On the joint estimation of flow fields and particle properties from Lagrangian data: Joint estimation of flow fields and particle positions

 Flow states are reconstructed by two methods.
-First, the baseline method, described in \S~\ref{sec: method: loss: baseline}, trains the flow model using velocities from either raw tracks (via finite differencing) or filtered tracks (via B-splines).
-Second, the joint estimation technique trains the KCT and flow models together using data, flow physics, and particle physics losses. \Cref{fig: TBL: low-noise} shows snapshots of the $u_3$ velocity and pressure fields at the lowest noise level, $\sigma_\mathrm{x} = 0.09l_\nu$, based on the tracks in \cref{fig: TBL: tracks}.
-Flow fields are rendered on three orthogonal planes at the central snapshot.
-All three methods reproduce detailed flow features, but finite differencing (17.6\% error) and filtering (8.0\% error) yield higher track errors than the joint estimation (4.2\%).
-Error fields confirm a progressive reduction in error from finite difference to filtering to joint estimation.
-The corresponding NRMSEs of $u_3$ are 11.6\%, 9.4\%, and 7.8\%, while for pressure they are 14.9\%, 13.4\%, and 12.9\%.
-These results highlight the feedback between particle and flow models: improved tracking both supports and is enabled by more accurate flow reconstruction.
+First, in the baseline method, described in \S~\ref{sec: method: loss: baseline}, we train the flow model using velocities obtained either from raw tracks processed by finite differencing or using tracks filtered by B-spline smoothing.
+Second, in the joint estimation, we train the KCT and flow models together. \Cref{fig: TBL: low-noise} shows the ground truth and error fields of the $u_3$ velocity component and pressure at the lowest noise level, $\sigma_x = 0.09\ell_\nu$, using the tracks shown in \cref{fig: TBL: tracks}.
+The fields are rendered on three orthogonal planes at the central snapshot in time.
+All three methods recover the main flow structures with high fidelity, but finite differencing and filtering yield larger errors than joint estimation, with NRMSEs of 17.6\%, 8.0\%, and 4.2\%, respectively.
+The corresponding error fields show a clear reduction in reconstruction error from finite differencing to filtering to joint estimation, illustrating the effects of particle--flow feedbacks.
+For the $u_3$ field, low-noise NRMSEs are 11.6\%, 9.4\%, and 7.8\%, while for pressure they are 14.9\%, 13.4\%, and 12.9\%.